cmath — Mathematical functions for complex numbers

 Zwraca True jeżeli wartości a i b są zbliżone do siebie i False w przeciwnym wypadku.

 rel_tol is the relative tolerance – it is the maximum allowed difference between a and b, relative to the larger absolute value of a or b.
 For example, to set a tolerance of 5%, pass rel_tol=0.05.
-The default tolerance is 1e-09, which assures that the two values are the same within about 9 decimal digits. rel_tol must be greater than zero.
+The default tolerance is 1e-09, which assures that the two values are the same within about 9 decimal digits. rel_tol must be nonnegative and less than 1.0.

 The IEEE 754 special values of NaN, inf, and -inf will be handled according to IEEE rules.
 Specifically, NaN is not considered close to any other value, including NaN. inf and -inf are only considered close to themselves.